ChurchSuite/churchsuite-api/modules/addressbook.md

 ## Get a contact's key dates

-* `GET /v1/addressbook/contact/1/keydates` will return data for a specific contact, where "resource_keydate_id" is the contact_id in this context
+* `GET /v1/addressbook/contact/1/keydates` will return data for a specific contact, where "resource_keydate_id" is a unique link id linking the key date and contact

 ```json
 {